Every company, organization, and individual has a story to tell.

-Now that the decision making has been finished and you have chosen the one theme to rule them all, it is time to actually use it.
+Now that the decision-making is finished and you must choose the one theme to rule them all, it is time to use it.

-Generally, the install for third-party themes is straight forward.
+The installation for third-party themes is straightforward.
 You download the file from the website and put the downloaded folder into the themes folder of the wp-content folder within your preferred transfer protocol system.
-Cyberduck is a useful app in this, a FTP service that is free and powerful.
+Cyberduck is a useful app in this, an FTP service that is free and powerful.

-But not every theme is designed equally, and certain themes require additional plugins to operate correctly (remember that conversation from Step 3?).
-In that case, you may have to do research into what other parts must be downloaded to get the theme to function properly.
+Not all themes are designed equally, and certain ones require additional plugins to operate correctly (remember that conversation from Step 3?).
+In that case, you may have to research what other parts must be downloaded to get the theme to function properly.

-By logging into the administration of the website you have added the theme to, you should see the theme within the “Themes” section.
-From there, a simple activation of the theme will make it the new default theme.
+By logging into the website administration you have added the theme to, you should see the theme within the “Themes” section.
+Simple activation of the theme will make it the new default theme.
 This is where the fun begins!

-Once the theme has been activated, you can edit the theme in the live thanks to the recent 3.4 update on WordPress and try out different headers, widget layouts, and text options.
+When the theme is activated, you can edit the theme in the live thanks to the recent 3.4 update on WordPress and try out different headers, widget layouts, and text options.

 Make it Your Own

-The ultimate sign of theme-picking success is that moment where it all comes together.
-When the website looks like something truly special, like something made by a crack-team of website making experts, you will know that picking the right theme was a success.
+The ultimate sign of theme-picking success is that moment when it all comes together.
+So when the website looks truly special, like something made by a crack team of website-making experts, you will know that picking the right theme was a success.